-How does CLL develop?
+How does MDS develop?

-CLL affects how normal blood cells are made in your bone marrow.
-Normally lymphoid stem cells mature into healthy blood cells.
-Inside cells there are coded instructions that control how the cell should act.
+Myelodysplastic neoplasms (MDS) are a group of diseases that affect how normal blood cells are made in your bone marrow.
+Inside cells there are instructions that control how the cell should act.
 Chromosomes inside cells are long strands of deoxyribonucleic acid (DNA).
-Each section of DNA that holds the cell's instructions is called a aene.
+Each section of DNA is called a gene.